Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

     - Latency (min/max):
     - Interval (min/max):

 1. Open the new profile summary report for the hardware emulation and select the **Kernels & Compute Units** tab.
-If you forget how to view the report, you can go back to previous section for detailed steps.
+If you forget how to view the report, you can go back to previous lab for detailed steps.

 1. Compare the **Kernel Total Time (ms)** with the results from the unoptimized run.